June 16, 2021

 Charlie Gischlar, Deputy Director, Media Relations, 443-463-7234

-Baltimore, MD — The Maryland Department of Health (MDH) today announced the first reported heat-related death of 2020 in Maryland.
-The death occurred in Baltimore City and the decedent was a male in his 30s.
+— The Maryland Department of Health (MDH) today announced the first reported heat-related death of 2021 in Maryland.
+The death occurred in Prince George’s County and the decedent was a male in his 40s.

-“As this tragedy shows, heat-related illnesses, heat exhaustion and heat stroke can result in serious ailments and even death,” said MDH Secretary Robert R. Neall.
-“Especially as we’re seeing higher heat indexes across the state, Marylanders are urged to take precautions to avoid overheating and to know the signs at the onset of any heat-related illness so they can seek medical attention, if necessary.”
+“As this tragedy shows, heat-related illness, heat exhaustion and heat stroke can result in serious ailments and even death,” said Deputy Secretary for Public Health Dr. Jinlene Chan.
+“As the weather gets hotter, Marylanders are urged to take extra precautions to avoid overheating and check on friends and neighbors that may be susceptible to heat-related illness.”

 MDH encourages using the following tips to help cope with hot weather: